 - Add in the egg, mix until blended.

-- Add in molasses and mix until fully blended.
+- Add in molasses and vanilla, and mix until fully blended.

 - Slowly add in the dry ingredients, ¼ cup at a time, and only mix until all ingredients are well blended.
 Be careful not to over mix.

 - Shape dough into a disc shape and wrap with plastic wrap.
 Chill in the refrigerator for 45 minutes to one hour.

 - Remove from refrigerator and let stand at room temperature for about 5 minutes, until soft enough to roll easily.

 - Form small round balls and roll in raw sugar.

 - Place on prepared baking sheet and gently tap down.